Learn how to maximize your black raspberry harvest through proper training and pruning of black raspberries.

 After that, the black raspberry plants will look dramatic and bare.
 However, have faith that it will result in better yields.
 You can see in the picture below that the lateral branches are shorter after pruning, and include about 8-10 buds.

 Again, you may wish to LOOSELY tie the canes in each hill to their coordinating post to keep everything tidy and out of walkways.
 This is optional.
-Notice in the picture above our X-post solution for support.
+However, notice in the picture above our X-post solution for support.

 Here’s another picture just two weeks later: